Whether you’re looking for a side hustle or ready to start an e-commerce empire, our list of the best digital products to sell online is for you.

-12. Printable journals and wellness trackers: We love this wellness planner being sold by IlluminateCommunications.org.
+12. Printable journals and wellness trackers: We love this wellness planner being sold by IlluminateCommunications.

 13. Wallpapers: Everyone loves a nice background for their desktop or smartphone.

-14. Emojis: Why not create some unique emojis for your customers to use, so that their messages can stand out?
+14. Emojis: Why not create some unique emojis for your customers to help their messages stand out?

-15. Posters: Get arty and design printable posters for your clients to decorate their space.
+15. Posters: Get arty and design printable posters buyers can use to decorate their space.

-16. Fonts: Create some special text styles and fonts and sell them to your audience.
+16. Fonts: Create special text styles and fonts and sell them to your audience.

 17. Photoshop templates: You could offer product mockups, effects, layouts and more.

-18. Business card templates: Help your customers to look extra professional with some stylish business card templates.
+18. Business card templates: Help your customers look professional with stylish business card templates.